WilliamRagstad/Compact-Hypertext-Markup-Language/README.md

 Are you tired of the endless whitespace, angle brackets and nesting.
 Would you like to write more compact and lighter HTML?
 If so, ***Compact Hypertext Markup Language (CTML)*** is built for people just like you!

-Minimize your project files by using a compact markup language.
-Effectively reducing your code by more than 30%! 🎉
+Minimize your project files by using a compact markup language, effectively reducing your code by more than **30%**! 🎉

 ## Usage